 - How does a sole proprietorship work?

 If you’re just starting a business — and there are no other owners or partners — a sole proprietorship could be your best bet.

 A sole proprietorship can be a good fit for independent workers who offer a service or sell a product.
 Be aware that as a sole proprietor, you are personally liable for any of your business debts and losses.
 That means that if you can’t pay a business debt, your personal assets could be on the hook.

 How does a sole proprietorship work?

 Anyone who is building out their side gig or running a business on their own can be considered a sole proprietor.
 You may not even think of yourself as a business owner if you offer tutoring on the side — but when you’re making money, the government will likely consider it a business activity, whatever it is.

 As a sole proprietor, you are responsible for saving for your own taxes and making any estimated tax payments that may be required.
 Your tax return is filed with your personal taxes, because in the eyes of the IRS, you are the business.

 While being a sole proprietor comes with a lot of perks, there are some important things you should know.
 Namely, since there is no distinction between you and the business, you are personally liable for any financial losses, debt and damages in case of a lawsuit.

 How to become a sole proprietor

 If you’ve decided sole proprietorship is the right business structure for you, you might wonder how to make it official.
-The good news: You don’t have to do much.

 As a sole proprietor, you can typically use your own Social Security number because there is no legal separation between you and your business.
 But if you’d like a bit of separation from your personal info or you’re looking to build your business credit, you can apply for an employer identification number.